Léger-Félicité Sonthonax: Emancipation and conflict

 It was during this time, and due to the new trend of conceding rights to blacks, that Toussaint Louverture began reforming his political philosophy to embrace France rather than Spain; however, he was cautious and awaited French ratification of emancipation before officially changing sides.

 On February 4, 1794, the French National Convention ratified this act, applying it to all French colonies, including Guadeloupe.
 Due to the fact that they were under a decree of accusation, on that day, Sonthonax and Polverel’s names were not pronounced in the convention, not even by Dufay, the deputy of Saint-Domingue sent by Sonthonax to explain to the deputies of the convention why slavery had been abolished in the colony.

 The enslaved population of Saint-Domingue did not flock to Sonthonax's side as he had anticipated, while white planters continued to resist him.
 They were joined by many of the free men of color who opposed the abolition of slavery in the colony, many of them being planters themselves.
 It was not until word of the ratification of emancipation by the French government arrived back in the colony that Toussaint Louverture and his corps of well-disciplined, battle-hardened former slaves came over to the French Republican side in early May 1794.

 A change in the political winds back home caused Sonthonax to be recalled to France to defend his actions.
 Upon his arrival in the summer of 1794, he argued that the free people of colour, whom he had been originally sent to defend, were no longer loyal to France, and that the Republic should place its faith in the freed slaves.
 Vindicated, Sonthonax returned to Saint-Domingue a second time.
 The Comte d'Hédouville was sent by France to be governor of the island, but was eventually forced to flee.

 Return to France

 Toussaint, in the meantime, was consolidating his own position.
 The black general arranged for Sonthonax to leave Saint-Domingue as one of its elected representatives in 1797.
 When Sonthonax showed himself to be hesitant, Toussaint placed him under armed escort onto a ship bound for France on August 24.
-He died in his home town of Oyonnax on July 23, 1813, after sixteen years back in France.
+In France, he continued to participate in political life as a deputy, and remained involved in debates over colonial policy and the future of slavery in the French Republic.
+He died of natural causes in his home town of Oyonnax on July 23, 1813, after sixteen years back in France.